Gainwardeast/mp3tagger/README.md

 # mp3tagger
-Open library for reading id3 tags from .mp3 files
+Open source library for reading id3 version 1 and 2 tags from .mp3 files

 You can get access to tags doing this